BumbleBeeElegy/literary-quotes-api/docs/reference/get-quotes-by-author.md

 # Get quotes by author

-Fetch quotes filtered by author.
-Supports pagination and sorting options.
+Fetch quotes filtered by the author.
+You can use the `author`, `author_like`, and `author_id` query parameters.
+Supports sorting and pagination options.

 ## Method